 ZenHub makes it very easy to change the layout so as Issues move throughout your workflow, where they sit within your workflow can also be visualized on the Board.

 ZenHub Boards come with six default pipelines to start with: New Issues, Backlog, To-Do, In Progress, Done, and Closed.
 It's a standard kanban-like setup that suits most projects, but can also be customized to suit more unique workflows.

-Regardless of how you customize a board, GitHub issues and PRs should move left to right as they get closer to completion.
-But it's not only the job of a project manager: in a high-functioning team, everybody participates by dragging issues as they progress through the development cycle.
+Regardless of how you customize a board, GitHub Issues and Pull Requests should move left to right as they get closer to completion.
+But it's not only the job of a project manager: in a high-functioning team, everybody participates by dragging Issues as they progress through the development cycle.
 The key to making it possible is a well-organized board.

 Here's a quick overview of what each default pipeline means.

 A well-organized task board can help you uncover bottlenecks faster and provide more information for other stakeholders on the team.
 While the default board structure is a great starting point for any project, you should consider customizing it to suit your workflow.

 When thinking about how to customize your task boards, take an audit of your team's workflow.
 Look at your boards and ask yourself these questions.

 Multi-Action eliminates the onerous process of performing certain actions over and over again.
 Selecting multiple Issues on the Board will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.

 You can select multiple Issues in two ways.
 First, you can simply click a profile picture to select the first Issue:

 Once your first Issue is selected, you can continue highlighting additional Issues by clicking on them.
 Once you've selected all relevant Issues, find the bulk action you want to perform at the top of your task board: